-Provision for expected credit losses of trade receivables and contract assets
+Provision for expected credit losses of trade receivables

-For trade receivables and contract assets, the Company applies a simplified approach in calculating expected credit losses.
+For trade receivables, the Company applies a simplified approach in calculating expected credit losses.
 The Company does not track changes in credit risk, but instead recognizes a loss allowance based on lifetime expected credit losses at each reporting date.
 The Company incorporates forward-looking information into its historical customer default rates.